-However, it’s not quite the same a chinchilla having the ability to jump nearly 6 feet in the air.
+However, it’s not quite the same as a chinchilla having the ability to jump nearly 6 feet in the air.

 Sure, it makes chinchilla proofing a room a little more work such as protecting wires and closing doors buts once this is complete, it’s all fun and games to follow.

 Trust me, it’s a blast interacting and having playtime with chinchillas.

 Again, I’m not saying bunny time is boring.

 I’m strictly pointing out that chinchillas are unique in this fashion and that they are typically extremely social pets.

 Reason #3- Chinchillas Are Clean as A Whistle, Most of The Time

 Chinchillas are extremely clean animals and do not emit any odors which is perhaps one of my favorite traits about my chinchilla.